 Following the initial visit, families may be invited to participate in further consultation sessions / groups or training.
 If needed, a visit with a Behaviour Consultant and/or a Dietician may be offered.
-Families will also be referred to other services based on your child's needs.
+Social Work Services are also available to families as needed.
+Your child will also be referred to other services based on their needs.

-Transition from Wee Start/Getting Started Services to Interventions and Supports
+Transition from Wee Start Services / Getting Started Services to interventions and support services

 In preparation for the next transition, you can get ready by looking ahead.
 Here are some examples of areas you may want to research, learn about for support and information.

 - Getting familiar with community agencies

 - Seeking support networks (parent support, parent education)

 - Having fun with your child (play groups)

 - Child care/preschool registration